GenZ-LIO: Generalizable LiDAR-Inertial Odometry Beyond Confined--Open Boundaries: SYSTEM OVERVIEW

-As illustrated by Fig.~\ref{fig:genz-lio_flowchart}, GenZ-LIO is designed to provide robust and consistent odometry estimation across a wide range of scene scales, spanning both indoor and outdoor environments.
-To this end, the scale-aware adaptive voxelization module estimates the scene scale and determines the voxel size via a feedback controller with gain scheduling to drive the voxelized point count toward a scale-informed setpoint~(Fig.~\ref{fig:genz-lio_flowchart}(b)).
-Subsequently, the hybrid-metric state update is applied to mitigate the impact of directionally insufficient planar constraints, by jointly leveraging point-to-plane and point-to-point error metrics~(Fig.~\ref{fig:genz-lio_flowchart}(c)).
-During this procedure, point-to-point correspondence search can incur substantial computational overhead, and thus the voxel-pruned search strategy, which will be explained in~Sec.~\ref{subsec: voxel-pruned correspondence search}, is employed to avoid redundant computations without degrading odometry~accuracy.
+As illustrated in Fig.~\ref{fig:genz-lio_flowchart}, GenZ-LIO is designed to maintain robust and efficient odometry estimation across a wide range of spatial scales, spanning both confined and open environments.
+To this end, the scale-aware adaptive voxelization module estimates the spatial scale and determines the voxel size via a feedback controller with gain scheduling, driving the voxelized point count toward a scale-informed setpoint~(Fig.~\ref{fig:genz-lio_flowchart}(b)).
+The resulting voxelized scan is then processed by a reliability-aware hybrid-metric state update, in which point-to-plane~\cite{rusinkiewicz2001IntConfThreeDDigitalImagingAndModeling} and point-to-point~\cite{besl1992tpami} residuals are weighted according to their estimated reliabilities~(Fig.~\ref{fig:genz-lio_flowchart}(c)).
+In contrast to point-to-plane-only approaches~\cite{xu2022tro,bai2022ral,lim2023ur,he2023ais,hviktortsoi2023pvlio}, which can be sensitive to environments with only a few reliable planar regions, the proposed update jointly uses planar and non-planar geometric constraints to improve robustness across diverse local structures.
+However, the point-to-point correspondence search introduced by this update can increase computational cost; thus, the voxel-pruned search strategy, described in Sec.~\ref{subsec: voxel-pruned correspondence search}, is employed to avoid redundant computations without degrading odometry accuracy.

-\section{Scale-Aware Adaptive Voxelization}

-\subsection{Scale indicator}
+\section{SCALE-AWARE ADAPTIVE VOXELIZATION}

+The purpose of scale-aware adaptive voxelization is to adapt the scan downsampling resolution to the spatial scale of the current LiDAR scan.
+To this end, we use a lightweight range-based scale indicator to determine a target number of voxelized points and regulate the voxel size through feedback control so that the voxelized point count tracks this target.
+This formulation is designed for real-time field deployment, where adapting the scan resolution to confined-to-open scene changes can improve robustness and computational efficiency without requiring expensive scene analysis.

+\subsection{SCALE INDICATOR}